 Cherry Valley is a very small village located in the state of Illinois.
 With a population of 2,887 people and two constituent neighborhoods, Cherry Valley is the 418th largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cherry Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Cherry Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cherry Valley are a mix of both white- and blue-collar jobs.
 Overall, Cherry Valley is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cherry Valley who work in sales jobs (11.03%), office and administrative support (10.91%), and teaching (9.03%).
+There are especially a lot of people living in Cherry Valley who work in office and administrative support (12.38%), sales jobs (8.32%), and teaching (8.06%).

-The percentage of people in Cherry Valley who are college-educated is somewhat higher than the average US community of 21.84%: 28.65% of adults in Cherry Valley have at least a bachelor's degree.
+The education level of Cherry Valley citizens is a little higher than the average for US cities and towns: 24.08% of adults in Cherry Valley have at least a bachelor's degree.

-The per capita income in Cherry Valley in 2010 was $36,814, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $147,256 for a family of four.
+The per capita income in Cherry Valley in 2010 was $34,454, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $137,816 for a family of four.
 However, Cherry Valley contains both very wealthy and poor people as well.

 The most common language spoken in Cherry Valley is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Spanish.